In D.C., a resident tracks the flying machines hovering above on the city’s ‘helicopter highway’

 “I do think we could compete as being the most-helicoptered city,” said Gray Brooks, an amateur helicopter enthusiast.
 “It's a pretty tight concentration.”

 Brooks, a D.C. resident and employee of the General Services Administration, started the website Helicopters of DC in 2019 during the government shutdown.
-(Hogan said Brooks was “not at all offended that I stole his name,” and Brooks said he considers Hogan a collaborator.)
+(Logan said Brooks was “not at all offended that I stole his name,” and Brooks said he considers Logan a collaborator.)
 Like its Twitter counterpart, the site identifies aircraft, explaining which agencies are behind which birds and their missions.

 Brooks noted D.C. has lots of agencies with lots of missions, and there appear to be more helicopters than, say, 20 years ago before the Sept.
 11 attacks.